- About DCC

 In order to receive financial aid, all students must meet certain general requirements.
 The first step toward receiving federal and state financial aid is to complete the FAFSA and TAP applications on time every year!
 Each application becomes available on October 1 and students are encouraged to apply as early as possible!

 Students must also:

-The following is an estimated budget for fall 2016 and spring 2017, for a dependent full-time student living at home in Poughkeepsie and surrounding areas:
+The following is an estimated budget for fall 2021 and spring 2022, for a dependent full-time student living at home in Poughkeepsie and the surrounding areas:

-You should complete a Change of Circumstance Form and submit it to the Office of Financial Aid.
-You should also provide the requested documentation to support your special circumstance.
-The Office of Financial Aid will review the new information and if possible recalculate your financial aid.
-The Change of Circumstance Form has a deadline of May 1, 2017.
-This covers the Fall 2016, Spring 2017, and Summer 2017 semesters.
-Please be aware a Change of Circumstance evaluation can take up to 6-8 weeks to review.
+You should complete a Change in Circumstance Form and submit it to the Office of Student Financial Services.
+You should also provide the requested documentation to support your special circumstance(s).
+The Office of Student Financial Services will review the new information and if possible recalculate your financial aid eligibility.
+Consideration for a Change in Circumstance is April 30, 2022.
+Please be aware that a Change of Circumstance evaluation can take up to 6-8 weeks to review.

 Dropping classes or failing to attend classes for which you are registered may result in loss of or adjustments to your financial aid, even after you have received it.

 View information on Student Responsibilities and Maintaining Eligibility for financial aid.

 Financial aid is disbursed (paid) as follows:

 If you have been informed of a financial aid award, the College may defer the cost of your tuition and fees in the amount of your financial aid.
 This means that you will only need to pay the College the amount you will owe after financial aid is applied to your account.
 (Please note that if you are selected for verification and your financial aid award changes after the verification process is complete, you may owe additional funds to the college.)